Bayesian inversion and the Tomita-Takesaki modular group: Non-commutative Bayesian inversion on matrix algebras

 \begin{remark} Comparing this to Definition~\ref{defn:Bayesianinverse}, we see that if $G^{L}$ is UCP, then it is a Bayesian inverse.
 The same is true of $G^{R}$ if $G^{R}$ is UCP.
 This latter statement follows from the fact that $G^{R}$ is $*$-preserving.
-We have introduced $G^{R}$ as a \emph{linear map} in this paper to more directly connect to other works in the literature, such as a recent theorem of Carlen and Vershynina ~\cite{CaVe20}, which is a special case of our Bayes' theorem, as will be explained in Remark~\ref{rmk:CarlenVershynina}. \end{remark}
+We have introduced $G^{R}$ as a \emph{linear map} in this paper to more directly connect to other works in the literature, such as theorems of Majewski--Streater~\cite{MaSt98} and Carlen--Vershynina ~\cite{CaVe20}, which we extend through our Bayes' theorem, as will be explained in Remark~\ref{rmk:CarlenVershynina}. \end{remark}

 \begin{theorem}[Non-commutative Bayesian inversion on matrix algebras] Let $\B\xstoch{F}\A$ be a UCP map between matrix algebras $\A:=\matr_{m}(\CC)$ and $\B:=\matr_{n}(\CC)$, let $\A\xstoch{\omega=\tr(\rho\;\cdot\;)}\CC$ be a state, and set $\xi:=\omega\circ F\equiv\tr(\sigma\;\cdot\;)$.
 Let $P_{\omega}$ and $P_{\xi}$ be the support projections of $\omega$ and $\xi$, respectively.
 Let $G^{L},G^{R}:\A\stoch\B$ be any two left and right Bayes maps, respectively, so that they satisfy $P_{\xi}G^{L}(A)=\widehat{\sigma}F^*(\rho A)$ and $G^{R}(A)P_{\xi}=F^*(A\rho)\widehat{\sigma}$ for all $A\in\A$.
 Finally, set